 The expense profile for finance leases differs from that of operating leases.
 Finance leases have higher expenses in the initial months and progressively decrease as the lease term progresses.
 On the other hand, operating leases maintain a constant expense level throughout the lease duration.

-Understanding the differences between finance leases and operating leases is essential for businesses navigating lease accounting under ASC 842.
+Understanding the differences between finance (capital) leases and operating leases is essential for businesses navigating lease accounting under ASC 842.
 With both types of leases now recognized on the balance sheet, organizations can provide more transparent financial reporting.
 By grasping the nuances of these lease classifications and their respective expense profiles, businesses can comply with accounting standards and make informed decisions regarding lease arrangements.